apache/maven-site/content/markdown/logoupdate.md

 * Logo #1: This also needs an update from "http" to "https"
 * Logo #4: This should be updated so the text “Maven” matches the other logos: Crossed feathers/leafs as the "v" and no highlighted "a" or feather/leaf on top of it.
 Also the colon after "Built by" should be removed.

+# New Maven Logo

+We received the following logo from ASF: <https://www.apache.org/logos/?#maven>.
+It is provided as SVG and PNG.
+Use SVG preferably.
+Currently there is no logo provided for a dark background.